achariam/achariam.github.com/dad.md

 <figure>
   <img src="/assets/img/dad/chief.png" alt="My dad and his best friend."/>
   <figcaption>
     My dad and his best friend—not related by blood but as dear as a brother to him and the rest of the family.
-Uncle Jalal was one the kindest caring people you could know and also happened to be the head fire department chief of the island I was born on, Penang.
+Uncle Jalal was one of the kindest caring people you could know and also happened to be the head fire department chief of the island I was born on, Penang.
   </figcaption>
 </figure>